 La Rosa Dress

 "I've done quite a bit of travelling and I have always loved ethnic prints and dresses that are beachy and breezy and can simply be comfortable for travelling.
 I wanted something flowy and easy to slip on that was a bit loose at the waist where you can indulge for dinner but still be comfortable in your dress.
-I've been wanting to embroider for a long time and in terms of the style I wanted a South American boho vibe, which is why the flowers are a throwback to vintage embroidery.
+I've been wanting to do embroidery for a long time and in terms of the style I wanted a South American boho vibe, which is why the flowers are a throwback to vintage embroidery.
 This is another new silhouette for Spring 2017!"

 Check back in with us in the beginning of March to see our FULL Spring 2017 line of brand-new fair trade clothing from Passion Lilie!